Los Angeles Employment Attorney

 Types of Employment Cases We Handle

-The legal team at our employment law firm has spent years enhancing their skills in and out of the courtroom in Los Angeles County.
+The legal team at our law firm has spent years enhancing their skills in and out of the courtroom in Los Angeles County.
 They have helped hundreds of clients obtain compensation for the losses they suffered due to wrongful employers.
-Our firm has what it takes to help employees with all types of employment law cases, regardless of the specifics.
+Our firm has what it takes to assist employees with all types of employment law cases, regardless of the specifics.
 Find out if we are the right fit for your case during a free consultation.
 We take many different types of employment cases.

 - Sexual harassment.
 Any unwanted or non-consensual behaviors of a sexual nature in the workplace is sexual harassment.
 This can include invasions of personal space, sexual touching or assault, requests for sexual favors, discrimination based on sex, intimidation, and the creation of a hostile work environment.